 How to introduce yourself in an email to a new team

-Woohoo—you landed the new job!
+Woohoo—you landed a new job!

 How should you present yourself to the team you’re working with?